Azure/terraform-azurerm-avm-res-maintenance-maintenanceconfiguration/README.md

 Description: (Optional) The maintenance window of the Maintenance Configuration.

 - `duration` - (Optional) The duration of the maintenance window in HH:mm format.
+Defaults to 01:30
 - `expiration_date_time` - (Optional) Effective expiration date of the maintenance window in YYYY-MM-DD hh:mm format.
 - `recur_every` - (Required) The rate at which a maintenance window is expected to recur.
 The rate can be expressed as daily, weekly, or monthly schedules.
 - `start_date_time` - (Required) Effective start date of the maintenance window in YYYY-MM-DD hh:mm format.